 How to Get a ROBS

-A ROBS is a complex transaction, so we first recommend working with a ROBS provider.
+As a ROBS can be a complex transaction to maneuver, we highly recommend working with an experienced ROBS provider.
 In addition to Guidant Financial, you can also consider our other recommendations for the best ROBS companies.

-- Step 2: Create a retirement plan within the C corporation
+- Step 2: Create a retirement plan within the C-corp.

-- Step 4: Rollover funds from personal retirement accounts to the C corporation’s retirement plan
+- Step 4: Rollover funds from personal retirement accounts to the C-corps retirement plan.

-- Step 5: Have the C corporation’s retirement plan purchase stock in the company
+- Step 5: Have the C-corp’s retirement plan purchase stock in the company.

 Using a 401(k) Loan